charliegerard/speak-extension/README.md

 # Current known issues:

 * The recognition is not always very accurate
-* Sometimes the tracking stops unexpectedly

 ---

 # To do:

-- [ ] Fix UI so only displays a certain number of words so it doesn't take too much space on the screen.
+- [x] Fix UI so only displays a certain number of words so it doesn't take too much space on the screen.
 - [x] Support multi-language?
 - [ ] Allow translation in other languages than english with Google translate?
 (Might be too slow...)
 - [ ] Redesign